Irreducible cycles and points in special position in moduli spaces for tropical curves: The set of points in special position for rational -marked plane tropical curves

 If $C$ is any curve corresponding to a point in $ \sigma $, we will write the multiplicity $ \mult (\sigma) $ also as $ \mult (C) $. \end{lemdef}

-\begin{proof} By definition \ref {inter2} (c) we have to sum over the numbers $ w_Z(\sigma) \cdot \bet{\Lambda_{\sigma'}/\ev(\Lambda_\sigma)} $ for all $ \sigma \in Z $ with $ \ev(\sigma)=\sigma' $.
+\begin{proof} By Definition \ref {inter2} (c) we have to sum over the numbers $ w_Z(\sigma) \cdot \bet{\Lambda_{\sigma'}/\ev(\Lambda_\sigma)} $ for all $ \sigma \in Z $ with $ \ev(\sigma)=\sigma' $.
 But as $ \Lambda_{\sigma'} $ is by definition a saturated lattice in $ \Z^{2n} \subset \R^{2n} $, we have $ \Z^{2n} = \Lambda_{\sigma'} \oplus \Z $, and thus the torsion parts of $ \Lambda_{\sigma'}/\ev(\Lambda_\sigma) $ and $ \Z^{2n} / \ev(\Lambda_\sigma) $ agree. \end{proof}

-\begin {remark} By lemma \ref {ele}, the number $ \mult (\sigma) = D(\Z^{2n}/\ev (\Lambda_\sigma)) $ in lemma \ref {index} can be computed as the $ D(A) $ of any $ (2n)\times(2n-1) $ matrix $A$ representing the $ \Z $-linear map $ \ev: \Lambda_\sigma \to \Z^{2n} $.
-By \cite[remark 5.2]{GKM} and \cite[example 3.3]{GM2} one possibility to set up this matrix is to use the lengths of all bounded edges and the position in $ \R^2 $ of a root vertex as coordinates for $ \Lambda_\sigma $. \end {remark}
+\begin {remark} By Lemma \ref {ele}, the number $ \mult (\sigma) = D(\Z^{2n}/\ev (\Lambda_\sigma)) $ in Lemma \ref {index} can be computed as the $ D(A) $ of any $ (2n)\times(2n-1) $ matrix $A$ representing the $ \Z $-linear map $ \ev: \Lambda_\sigma \to \Z^{2n} $.
+By \cite[Remark 5.2]{GKM} and \cite[Example 3.3]{GM2} one possibility to set up this matrix is to use the lengths of all bounded edges and the position in $ \R^2 $ of a root vertex as coordinates for $ \Lambda_\sigma $. \end {remark}

-We will now compute explicitly the multiplicities in lemma \ref {index} for the cases of remark \ref {rem-types} and proceed in several steps.
+We will now compute explicitly the multiplicities in Lemma \ref {index} for the cases of Remark \ref {rem-types} and proceed in several steps.

-\begin {lemma}[Splitting off vertex multiplicities] Let $C$ be a curve in a codimension-1 cone of $ \M_{0,n}^{\tn{lab}}(\R^2,\Delta) $ as in remark \ref {rem-types}.
-Assume that there is an edge of $C$ such that splitting this edge yields two parts $ C_1 $ and $ C_2 $ of $C$ of which $ C_2 $ contains only 3-valent vertices and regions with exactly one bounded end.
+\begin {lemma}[Splitting off vertex multiplicities] Let $C$ be a curve in a codimension-1 cone of $ \M_{0,n}^{\tn{lab}}(\R^2,\Delta) $ as in Remark \ref {rem-types}.
+Assume that there is an edge of $C$ such that splitting this edge yields two parts $ C_1 $ and $ C_2 $ of $C$, where $C_2 $ contains only regions with exactly one end and having only 3-valent vertices.
 Then

-where the product runs over all vertices in $ C_2 $ with no adjacent marking, and the multiplicity $ \mult (V) $ of such a vertex $V$ is defined as usual as the absolute value of the determinant of two of the adjacent direction vectors \cite [definition 3.5]{GM2}.
+where the product runs over all vertices in $ C_2 $ with no adjacent marking, and the multiplicity $ \mult (V) $ of such a vertex $V$ is defined as usual as the absolute value of the determinant of two of the adjacent direction vectors \cite [Definition 3.5]{GM2}.
 The following picture shows an example.

 \end {lemma}